Fluxxxis/alx-pre_course/README.md

-This is my second writeup
+Hello my name is Dayo